 - The combination of annual depreciation and rising market values can result in a hefty long term capital gains tax bill upon the profitable sale of a property.

-Much is known about the most commonly cited benefits of purchasing commercial real estate (“CRE”) investment property – price appreciation, passive income / cash flow, portfolio diversification – but, there is another major benefit that can be a little bit more difficult to understand because it is intangible and can be complicated, taxes.
+Much is known about the most commonly cited benefits of purchasing commercial real estate (“CRE”) investment property – price appreciation, passive income / cash flow, portfolio diversification – but, there are major benefits to owning commercial property.

-Under current income tax laws, there are two major real estate tax benefits offered to commercial real estate investors who deploy their capital into commercial real estate assets: Depreciation and 1031 Exchanges.
+Under current income tax laws, there are two major tax benefits available to commercial real estate investors who deploy their capital into commercial real estate assets: Depreciation and 1031 Exchanges.

 Real estate is a physical asset whose condition degrades over time.
 To account for this, tax rules allow a commercial property owner to “depreciate” the value of the asset a little bit each year and list the amount as an expense on the property’s income statement (similar to interest expense or property taxes).
 As a result, the property’s taxable income is reduced, which can result in significant tax savings over time.
 But, and this is key, depreciation is a non-cash expense so it does not affect the amount of cash available to be distributed to property owners and investors.